publiclab/image-sequencer/README.md

 But for this, double quotes must wrap the space-separated steps.

-Options for the steps can be passed in one line as json in the details option like
+Options for the steps can be passed in one line as JSON in the details option like
 ```
 $ ./index.js -i [PATH] -s "brightness" -c '{"brightness":50}'